holaditya/min-weight-aco/README.md

 # min-weight-aco
-Ant colony optimisation modification for minimum code word problem
+Ant colony optimisation modification for minimum code word problem.
+Implementation of search space that minimizes amount of matrix operations.